As a member of the state’s civil service, you’ll get to be a part of lots of exciting work. The first step is the application process.

 Once we’ve selected who we want to hire (let’s assume it’s you), we’ll send your file to CalHR for another review.
 If you have not taken the exam, you’ll need to.
 They may ask for any documents that are still missing.

 We’ll check your references.
 If you’re a current state employee, we’ll conduct an official personnel file review as well.

 If CalHR approves, ODI can make you a tentative offer.
 You’ll need to read and sign a pre-employment acknowledgement form.
 We may ask for more documentation to verify minimum qualifications.

-If you want to negotiate your salary, review the state’s Hire Above Minimum policy.
+If you want to negotiate your salary, ask if your position is eligible to negotiate.
+If it is, review the state’s Hire Above Minimum policy.

 We will make the final offer and discuss your start date after you: